mbhillrn/Bitcoin-Core-Peer-Map/README.md

 - Try the manual settings option from the main menu

 ### Geo-location showing "Unknown"
-- The API may be rate limited; wait a few minutes and refresh
+- The API is throttled to one every 1.5 seconds, which is reasonably fast.
+"Stalking..." means that it is still finding the location of that peer.
 - Check your internet connection

 ## License